-Well, let me turn it over to Lael, and then also to the commissioners if there is additional information that we want to provide.

-MS. ECHO-HAWK: Just reiterate, logistically, comments can be submitted however you need to submit them.
-Reg.review@nigc.gov, that's the e-mail address.
+1 Well, let me turn it over to Lael, and 2 then also to the commissioners if there is 3 additional information that we want to provide.
+4 MS. ECHO-HAWK: Just reiterate, 5 logistically, comments can be submitted however you 6 need to submit them.
+Reg.review@nigc.gov, that's 7 the e-mail address.
 You can hand them to me.
-You can mail them to us.
-Between Mark and I, we get them up as soon as we get them.
-The transcripts will be up as soon as we get them as well, in the next couple weeks, I imagine.

-Then finally, I know that a number of tribes, someone mentioned here today, that you don't want to lose the one on one contact with the commission.
-There are a number of events where we are going to be setting aside time for the commission to meet with tribes individually out, you know, in various conferences, et cetera, so you still have that one on one interaction, that this does not preclude that.
-If you do have individual issues, you know, we try to accommodate them.

-There is, on the contact us section of the website, there is a form that you can fill out.

-Fill it out, send it to Rita, who is our administrative assistant, and as we begin planning, whether you are in DC or we begin planning our kind of conference schedule, we will have time set aside for you to meet one on one with the commission to deal with your individual issues.
-That way you don't have to air all your business in this kind of format.
-So please utilize that, because you definitely do not lose that contact with the commission, and we look forward to speaking with you then.
+You 8 can mail them to us.
+Between Mark and I, we get 9 them up as soon as we get them.
+The transcripts 10 will be up as soon as we get them as well, in the 11 next couple weeks, I imagine.
+12 Then finally, I know that a number of 13 tribes, someone mentioned here today, that you don't 14 want to lose the one on one contact with the 15 commission.
+There are a number of events where we 16 are going to be setting aside time for the 17 commission to meet with tribes individually out, you 18 know, in various conferences, et cetera, so you 19 still have that one on one interaction, that this 20 does not preclude that.
+If you do have individual 21 issues, you know, we try to accommodate them.
+22 There is, on the contact us section of the 23 website, there is a form that you can fill out.
+23 24 website, there is a form that you can fill out.
+Fill it out, send it to Rita, who is our whether you are in DC or we begin planning our kind 1 of conference schedule, we will have time set aside 2 3 for you to meet one on one with the commission to deal with your individual issues.
+That way you 4 5 don't have to air all your business in this kind of format.
+So please utilize that, because you 6 7 definitely do not lose that contact with the commission, and we look forward to speaking with you 8 9 then.

-CHAIR STEVENS: Steffani, do you have anything you want to wrap up with?
+10CHAIR STEVENS: Steffani, do you have11anything you want to wrap up with?